-High Strength Steel vs. Advanced High Strength Steel
+High Strength Steel vs Advanced High Strength Steel

 The AHSS family includes Dual Phase (DP), Complex-Phase (CP), Ferritic-Bainitic (FB), Martensitic (MS or MART), Transformation-Induced Plasticity (TRIP), Hot-Formed (HF), and Twinning-Induced Plasticity (TWIP).
-These 1st and 2nd Generation AHSS grades are uniquely qualified to meet the functional performance demands of certain parts.
+These 1st and 2nd Generation AHSS grades are uniquely qualified to meet the functional performance demands of individual parts.
 For example, DP and TRIP steels are excellent in the crash zones of the car for their high energy absorption.